 “The Royal Commission was originally expected to wrap up at the end of 2015, but the Federal Government granted an extension and its final report is now due in December 2017.”

 Giving evidence at the Royal Commission is not as intimidating as you might expect, and it can often mark a turning point in the lives of survivors.
 The Royal Commission is not a court and can be very flexible in accommodating your specific needs.

 Thousands of child abuse survivors and their friends and family have already contacted the Royal Commission.

 As of 1 February 2016, the Royal Commission Child Abuse inquiry had:

 ● Referred 933 cases to authorities (including police)

-While the Royal Commission is not in charge of compensation claims, it is turning up the heat on institutions to make just payments to survivors.
+While the Royal Commission is not in charge of compensation claims, it is turning up the heat on institutions and perpetrators to make just payments to survivors.
 It has been estimated that about 100,000 child abuse victims may be eligible for child abuse compensation in the wake of the Royal Commission.

 In 2015, the Royal Commission outlined its vision for a national redress scheme to ensure a fair and equitable approach to compensating abuse survivors.

 You can read our guide to giving evidence to the Royal Commission below.
 Call Kelso Lawyers to discuss how we may be able to support you in giving evidence at the Royal Commission and the possibility of compensation.